certichain/network-transformations/README.md

-# A Library of Protocol Combinators
+# A Library of Combinators for Distributed Consensus Implementations

 This project provides a library of reusable components to build distributed consensus protocols of the Paxos family, implemented in